 Pharmacy Billing and Reimbursement

-When a pharmacy claim is transmitted, it does so through a switch vendor, which is a vendor that ensures the information being transmitted to conform to the National Council for Prescription Drug Programs (NCPDP) standards prior to the claim reaching the Pharmacy Benefit Manager (PBM).
+When a pharmacy claim is transmitted, it does so through a switch vendor, which is a vendor that ensures the information being transmitted conforms to the National Council for Prescription Drug Programs (NCPDP) standards prior to the claim reaching the Pharmacy Benefit Manager (PBM).
 Pharmacies enter into an agreement /contract with a PBM and a rate/formula is set for dispensing brands, generics, and specialty medications.
 Usually, the rate for the brand and specialty dispensing is Average Wholesale Price (AWP) less a set % plus a dispensing fee.
 Generics rates typically are a fixed amount called MAC (Maximum Allowable Cost) which is the maximum amount that the plan will pay for a generic medication.

 Applying for insurance contracts is a crucial stage for pharmacy reimbursement.
 Sign up with some local pharmacy groups (these groups may have the ability to sign on several insurance plans at a time) then sign up the contracts through that group.
 It’s essential to sign contracts, allowable and payable charges are important numbers to understand.
 A pharmacy can’t bill to a PBM unless it has signed a contract.
 That contract designates how much the PBM pays to the pharmacy, co-pays, etc. Each PBM has different contracts.